rjshap/AutoSharesAPI/rest-api/private-api/orders/place-order/README.md

 ### Sample Code

-The following python script demonstrates how to place a new stop-limit order in ETNA Trader.
+The following python script demonstrates how to place a new stop-limit order in AutoShares.

 ```python
 import requests